EmSyying/select_dropdown/example/README.md

 # Select Dropdown

-A Flutter package that provides a customizable dropdown widget for selecting items.
+A Flutter package that provides a customizable dropdown widget for selecting items in a user-friendly way.

-## Features
+## ✨ Features

 ✅ Customizable dropdown menu
 ✅ Supports icons and labels